 About 55 km from the historically, architecturally and culturally attractive city of Jaisalmer, the Desert National Park is an ideal destination for natural and wildlife lovers.
 It is however, best suited for bird lovers.
 The variety of bird species in the Desert National Park is as good as any, boasting of around 115 plus bird species, including migratory birds.

 A large part of the national park is covered with sand dunes and compact salt bottoms of extinct lakes.
 The western part of the park is mainly sandy, whereas the gravel and rocky terrains are spread across the remaining areas of the national park.
 Besides, the rocky terrain and thorny scrubs, the vegetation is sparse and scattered.
 With almost 60% of the area identified as semi-arid desert, it is no wonder, that most of the sighting of animals and birds takes place in and around watering holes.
-The Sudashri water hole is one of the best places for sighting of the different wildlife within the park area.
+The water hold in Sudasari is actually one of the best places for sighting of different wildlife within the park area.

-The animal species found here, include the blackbucks, desert fox, wild fox, Bengal fox, chinkara, desert cat, hedgehog, jungle cat, wolf, nilgai, and more.
+There are many desert adapted mammals found here, like the blackbucks, desert fox, wild fox, Bengal fox, chinkara, desert cat, hedgehog, jungle cat, wolf, nilgai, and more.

 Reptiles found in the park are the monitor lizard, spiny tail lizard, common krait, Russel’s Viper, saw scaled viper, gecko and more.

-Birds, of course are a huge attraction of the Desert National Park, and besides the Great Indian Bustard, some other species that take shelter here include, falcons, eagles, harriers, tawny eagles, kestrel, Indian vulture, short toed eagles, spotted sandgrouse, painted sandgrouse, honey buzzards, babblers, kite, McQueen’s Bustard, larks, partridges, bee-eaters, black winged stilt, little ringed plover, red wattled lapwing, Indian peafowl, rock dove, laughing dove, red collared dove, European nightjar, green sandpiper, Indian courser, Griffon vulture, Rock eagle owl, spotted owlet, common hoopoe, black rumped woodpecker, Indian roller, merlin, black drongo, Demoiselle Cranes and more.
+Birds are a primary attraction of the Desert National Park, and besides the Great Indian Bustard, some other species that take shelter here include, falcons, eagles, harriers, tawny eagles, kestrel, Indian vulture, short toed eagles, spotted sandgrouse, painted sandgrouse, honey buzzards, babblers, kite, McQueen’s Bustard, larks, partridges, bee-eaters, black winged stilt, little ringed plover, red wattled lapwing, Indian peafowl, rock dove, laughing dove, red collared dove, European nightjar, green sandpiper, Indian courser, Griffon vulture, Rock eagle owl, spotted owlet, common hoopoe, black rumped woodpecker, Indian roller, merlin, black drongo, Demoiselle Cranes and more.

 Interestingly, the wildlife form and diversity is not only evident in the present, but the Desert National Park is also famous for the Fossil Park that houses fossils that date back to 180 million years ago.
 The collection of fossils, a particular one of dinosaurs that is 6 million years old, makes it quite clear that wildlife has always been around in this region.